BlasBenito/virtualPollen/README.md

 +   Interpolate virtual pollen curves sampled at different depth intervals into regular time to allow direct comparison between pollen curves generated at different resolutions.

-If you want to fully understand how it works, please, check the vignette, which is available both as a pdf file and as an interactive Rmarkdown file.